aamanpandey/Deep-Learning-Model-to-Classify-Cats-and-Dogs-/Readme.txt

 Objective:
-Build Deep Learning model to classify images of cat and dogs
+Build Deep Learning model to classify images of  Dogs and Cats

 Dataset:
-The training archive contains 25,000 images of dogs and cats.
+The training archive contains 25,000 images of Dogs and Cats.

 Concept Used:
 - Deep Learning